laramint/laravel-brain/README.md

 - **Export** — Export any graph as PNG or Mermaid diagram
 - **Multiple layouts** — Hierarchical (dagre), force-directed (cose-bilkent), breadth-first, circle, grid
 - **Watch mode** — Auto-rescans on PHP file changes; a change confined to `app/` re-traces only the affected controllers and merges the result into the previous graph instead of rebuilding it from scratch
+- **Reachability inventory** — An inventory of every entry point the application has (routes, commands, schedules, channels, listeners, Filament panels) and the classes nothing traced reaches from one — off by default, since the pass can cost as much as the rest of the scan combined
 - **Route stress test** — From a selected **route** node, run concurrent HTTP load against that endpoint (via [`laramint/laravel-stress`](https://github.com/LaraMint/laravel-stress)): configure request count, concurrency, headers, body, and timeout; see timing percentiles (min/avg/p50/p95/p99/max), throughput, and status distribution in the sidebar.
 While a run is active, the graph highlights the route and animates packets along the request path
+- **laravel/ai agent tracing** — Puts `laravel/ai` agents and the tools they expose to the model on the graph, with a standalone tab so an agent nothing else reaches is still visible
 - **AI context export** — Copy a deterministic, token-optimized context snapshot for any node to your clipboard with one click (🤖 button in the sidebar).
 Also available as `brain:export-context` Artisan command and `GET /_laravel-brain/api/context` API endpoint.
 Context includes call chain, complexity hotspots, DB operations, cache operations, source snippets, and all backend/frontend packages — always reproducible from the same scan data
-- **AI rules generation** — Generate ready-to-use context files for seven AI coding assistants (Claude Code, Cursor, Windsurf, GitHub Copilot, JetBrains Junie, Aider, AGENTS.md) directly from the UI (**Export → Generate AI Rules**) or via `brain:generate-rules`.
+- **AI rules generation** — Generate ready-to-use context files for eight AI coding assistants (Claude Code, Cursor, Windsurf, GitHub Copilot, JetBrains Junie, Aider, AGENTS.md, OpenAI Codex) directly from the UI (**Export → Generate AI Rules**) or via `brain:generate-rules`.
 Each file is populated with your project's real architecture, routes, packages, and code-health data
+- **File history & diffs** — See who last committed a file and what changed: a side-by-side diff against the previous revision, right in the source viewer, with a commit-hash chip linking out to GitHub, GitLab, or Bitbucket when a remote is configured
+- **Riskiest files** — Files ranked by recent commit frequency × their single most complex method — the "code as a crime scene" hotspot signal (complexity alone says a method is hard to read; churn alone says a file is popular; together they say where the next bug is likeliest)

 ## Requirements